Oracle WHERE Clause

 list_price >= 650 AND list_price <= 680

-E) Selecting rows that are in a list of values
+Selecting rows that are in a list of values #

-To query rows that are in a list of values, you use the IN operator as follows:
+To retrieve rows with values in a list of values, you use the IN operator as follows:

 SELECT